remkl/es6-workshop/README.md

 # Arrow Functions
 The main motivations for including arrow functions into the language were probably for more concise inline functions.
-And to reduce the overhead/frustrations when using ```this``` in Javascript.
+And to reduce the overhead/frustrations when using ```this``` based programming in Javascript.

-Arrow functions by default inherit the surrounding ```this``` context.
+Note: Arrow functions by default inherit the surrounding ```this``` context.

 ```js